How To Rank Higher On Google – The Ultimate Guide

 As mentioned, optimise all images with your target keyword in the file name, alt text and surrounding context.

-You can also utilise descriptive captions and consider uploading an XML image sitemap to help Google discover all of your pictures.
+You can also use descriptive captions and consider uploading an XML image sitemap to help Google discover all your images.

 Schema Markup